 We have shown that DS is divided in two different circuits, demonstrating the presence of a sharp functional transition from one circuit to another in the central region of the DS.
 This sharp transition is unexpected given the anatomical organization of corticostriatal projections, due to the profusion of axon terminals which provide overlapping inputs from multiple cortical areas to several regions of the DS (Alloway et al., 2006; Hintiryan et al., 2016; Hoffer et al., 2003; Hoover et al., 2003).
 Hence, an essential question arises: why do we find a sharp boundary instead of a gradient transition between DLS- and DMS-MSNs?
-Our results show that the number of peaks during Up states is a critical feature to discriminate between DLS- and DMS-MSNs (Fig. 1E), being higher in DLS-MSNs (Fig. 1D, feature 11).
-In order to understand this result, we recorded layer V neurons in FrA, M1, S1 and V1, showing larger number of peaks during Up states in FrA, M1, and S1 than in V1.
-This suggest that, in agreement with previous anatomical studies (Alloway et al., 2006; Hoffer and Alloway, 2001; Hooks et al., 2018), somatosensory-motor and premotor cortical regions exert sharper modulation onto the DLS-MSNs than onto DMS-MSNs (Fig. 4C), which is more anatomically connected with visual, associative, and limbic prefrontal cortical areas (Hintiryan et al., 2016; Hunnicutt et al., 2016).
-We also observed a higher number of peaks between M1-S1 with respect to FrA (Fig. 4C).
+Our results show that the number of peaks during Up states is a critical feature to discriminate between DLS- and DMS-MSNs (Figure 1E), being higher in DLS-MSNs (Figure 1D, feature 11).
+In order to understand this result, we recorded layer V neurons in FrA, M1, S1, and V1, showing a larger number of peaks during Up states in FrA, M1, and S1 than in V1 (Figure 4C).
+This suggests that, in agreement with previous anatomical studies (Alloway et al., 2006; Hoffer and Alloway, 2001; Hooks et al., 2018), somatosensory-motor and premotor cortical regions exert sharper modulation onto the DLS-MSNs than onto DMS-MSNs, which is more anatomically connected with visual, associative, and limbic prefrontal cortical areas (Hintiryan et al., 2016; Hunnicutt et al., 2016).
+We also observed a higher number of peaks between M1-S1 with respect to FrA (Figure 4C).
 These results suggest that the dynamics of the excitatory/inhibitory inputs during the Up states change between cortical areas and subsequently influence the striatum, opening an interesting question regarding the circuit mechanism underlying the observed cortical Up states differences.

 Together with the cortical glutamatergic inputs, several additional factors may contribute to generate a functional boundary.
-Our classification reached ~90% of accuracy between DLS- and DMS-MSNs when the Up to Down state transition slopes were added (Fig. 1E).
-Moreover, the Down to Up transition and transition ratio were both significantly different between DLS- and DMS-MSNs as well (Fig. 1D).
+Our classification reached ~ 90% of accuracy between DLS- and DMS-MSNs when the Up to Down state transition slopes were added (Figure 1E).
+Moreover, the Down to Up transition and transition ratio were both significantly different between DLS- and DMS-MSNs as well (Figure 1D).
 Therefore, Up states slopes are key elements to discriminate between dorsal striatal circuits too.
-In order to better understand the slopes changes, we measured the time course of depolarized and hyperpolarized events of the SWO (Fig. 4D) and compared them using the DH ratio (Fig. 4E).
+In order to better understand the undergoing dynamics that could explain the differences in the slopes, we measured the time course of depolarized and hyperpolarized events of the MSNs during the SWO (Figure 4D) and compared them using the DH ratio (Figure 4E).
+Our results show more positive and negative ratio to the DMS-MSNs during the upward and downward Up states transitions slopes respectively, suggesting a different El balance in the DLS compared to DMS.
 Cortical SWO propagates to both types of MSNs but also to FS and ChI (Reig and Silberberg, 2014).
 FS interneurons provide strong feedforward inhibition to MSNs (Gittis et al., 2010; Szydlowski et al., 2013; Tepper et al., 2008).
 Previous reports demonstrated the presence of a FS gradient (Gerfen et al., 1985; Kita et al., 1990; Monteiro et al., 2018) or diverse types of PV interneurons with different electrophysiological properties along DS (Monteiro et al., 2018; Muñoz-Manchado et al., 2018).
-Our results show more positive and negative ratio to the DMS-MSNs during the upward and downward Up states transitions slopes respectively, suggesting a different inhibitory recruitment in the DLS compared to DMS.
-In active cortical slices with SWO, both upward and downward transition slopes are controlled by GABA_A and GABA_B receptor activation (Perez-Zabalza et al., 2020; Sanchez-Vives et al., 2010).
-Based on these evidences, and beyond the glutamatergic inputs, we hypothesize that PV interneurons may greatly influence the SWO of DLS-MSNs making them different from DMS ones.
+In addition, in cortical slices with spontaneous SWO both upward and downward transition slopes are controlled by GABA_A and GABA_B receptor activation (Perez-Zabalza et al., 2020; Sanchez-Vives et al., 2010).
+Based on these evidences, and beyond the glutamatergic inputs, we hypothesize that PV interneurons may greatly influence the Up states slopes of DLS-MSNs making them different from DMS ones.